 Your belief about what they can do and want to do may be way off.
 You also don’t want to build any bad blood between you and the other supervisors or coworkers.

 Start with questions.
 Is there something else you can offer that they’re not getting from their current job?
-Be prepared to sell the position, its compensation, and the benefits.
+Be prepared to sell the position, its compensation, and the benefits to internal hires.

 5. Have a Vision and Share Your Strategy